CTEC3905-2022/lab-materials/lab-07.md

 >We are using the value from the `input#query` element as our query string.
 The API gives us an array of objectIDs.
 The `forEach` method allows us to pass each of these ObjectIDs into our insertArticle function, one at a time.

+Our existing code does all the work.
+This is a sign of good structure.

 #### Add an event listener